-Every winter while I am waiting for my garden to wake up from it’s winter dormancy I stop by the nursery a few times thinking that the nursery will have some colorful flower plants to brighten up my garden blues.
+Every winter while I am waiting for my garden to wake up from it’s dormancy I stop by the nursery a few times thinking that they will have some colorful flower plants to brighten my garden blues.
 And every year the same plants catch my eye – cyclamen, pansies, ranunculus, and primrose.
-All these flowers are beautiful, however the primrose is the most colorful and comes in lovely shades of the rainbow.
+All these flowers are beautiful, however the primrose is the one that comes in lovely shades of the rainbow.

 When left in a pot or in the ground, over time primrose will get bigger, multiply and become a larger clump of a plant, producing more flowers for our enjoyment.

 The humble primrose requires little care making it an easy plant for any novice gardener.
 Just plant them and let them be.
-Give them water, a shady spot out of direct sunlight, and they reward gardeners with blooms.
+Give them water, a shady spot, and they reward gardeners with blooms all year long.

 There is one garden culprit that loves primrose, and that is snails.
 If kept unchecked, snails will devour primrose flowers, so check your pot or soil around primroses periodically to make sure there are no snails lurking.
 If you notice primrose flowers with holes then you know there are snails around.